 Menu Icon

-PGT falls into two main categories: a genetic test that may be widely offered to anyone undergoing IVF, and genetic testing offered only to people with known risks for passing on specific single-gene or structural chromosomal abnormalities.
+There are different types of preimplantation genetic testing (PGT).
+In general, PGT falls into two main categories: a genetic test that may be widely offered to anyone undergoing in vitro fertilization (IVF), or genetic testing offered only to people with known risk for passing on specific single-gene or structural chromosomal abnormalities.

 The new names for these three types of PGT were introduced in 2017 to improve consistency and communication between fertility professionals, researchers, and patients.
-These were published in a standardized glossary of fertility-related terms developed by the American Society for Reproductive Medicine, the European Society of Human Reproduction, and over 20 other international participating organizations.ii
+These were published in a standardized glossary of fertility-related terms developed by the American Society for Reproductive Medicine (ASRM), the European Society of Human Reproduction and Embryology (ESHRE), and over 20 other international participating organizations.ii

 Advances in PGT methods

-PGT is usually performed when an embryo is at the blastocyst stage.
-Testing is performed on a sample of five to 10 cells from the trophectoderm, a layer of cells on the outer edge of a blastocyst that becomes a part of the placenta.iii
+Preimplantation genetic testing is usually performed when an embryo is at the blastocyst stage.
+Testing is performed on a sample of five to 10 cells taken from the trophectoderm, a layer of cells on the outer edge of a blastocyst that becomes a part of the placenta.iii

-Next generation sequencing (NGS) is the current gold standard for preimplantation genetic testing of embryos because it is more accurate and faster than previous methods.iv NGS, which is widely available across North America, can screen all 23 pairs of chromosomes in cells removed from the embryo before implantation, doing so more comprehensively and at higher resolution than previous techniques.
+Next generation sequencing (NGS) is the current gold standard for PGT of embryos because it is more accurate and faster than previous methods.iv Widely available across North America, NGS can screen all 23 pairs of chromosomes in cells removed from the embryo before transfer, doing so more comprehensively and at a higher resolution than previous techniques.

 Non-invasive chromosome screening (NICS) is a new technology for screening embryos for genetic abnormalities.
-It analyzes DNA in the nutrient-rich solution around the embryo instead of removing cells from the embryo.
-A 2019 pilot study suggests this non-invasive technique could be a clinically viable alternative to NGS for PGT testing but recommends that larger clinical trials be done to verify the findings.v
+It analyses DNA in the nutrient-rich solution around the embryo, instead of removing cells from the embryo.
+A 2019 pilot study suggests that this non-invasive technique could be a clinically viable alternative to NGS for PGT testing, but the researchers recommend that larger clinical trials be done to verify the findings.v

 PGT-A results can identify a risk of having both missing and extra chromosomes, which can also provide information about possible outcomes for the embryo.
 This information can help people make a more informed decision about which embryos to select for transfer to improve the chances of having a successful pregnancy and a baby without a chromosomal aneuploidy.